Gentle and soothing treatment

 As a parent, you may appreciate her down-to-earth nature, easy way with kids, and how she makes it easy to understand what’s going on.
 Treating your child in a kid-friendly room with toys may help too!

-Both Drs Anthony & Cassie (Chiropractors) are passionate about helping kids lead fun, creative and confident lives by decreasing their pain and improving their posture.
+Our paediatric-trained chiropractors are passionate about helping kids lead fun, creative and confident lives by decreasing their pain and improving their posture.

 Types of chiropractor appointments available

 First appointment: 30 minutes